 Ready to give your Bumble profile a makeover?
-Bring on the profile examples!

-Be The Total Package
+Tip #1: Be The Total Package

-When you’re looking for Boyfriend Material, you want to highlight all the reasons why you’re Girlfriend Material.
-The example above does this perfectly, and without resorting to a boring list of adjectives.
+The Bumble bio example above does this perfectly, and without resorting to a boring list of adjectives.

 Men are attracted to physical attributes, so it never hurts to mention physical activities that help keep you healthy and in shape, like yoga or the gym.

 Now compare that good Bumble profile example to a profile like this, found out in the wild:

-Jenna makes several profile mistakes.
-First off - don’t admit that you’re new to this whole thing.
+Mistake #1: First off - don’t admit that you’re new to this whole thing.

-She mentions her job, which is good - but then says she prefers to spend the night on the couch, parked in front of the TV.
+Mistake #2: She mentions her job, which is good - but then says she prefers to spend the night on the couch, parked in front of the TV.
 Not so good.

-And lastly… can you imagine a hot guy bragging to his buds that his date for Friday night is super into cats and bingo?
+Mistake #3: Can you imagine a hot guy bragging to his buds that his date for Friday night is super into cats and bingo?

 By the end of this profile, he’s probably picturing her curled up on the couch on a Saturday night, rocking a cat sweatshirt and binge watching Golden Girls reruns with her 19 furry friends.

-Paint A Picture With Words
+Tip #2: Paint A Picture With Words

 Listing traits like “I’m adventurous” or “I’m funny” is boring, and there’s really no evidence to back up these claims.

 In one short sentence, he’s learned you travel, are fit enough to snorkel, and you have a sense of adventure.

 That’s way more effective than a list consisting of single words without any context:

-Just a few negative ones can totally torpedo your profile (and your prospects of getting a response to your Bumble opener):
+Just a few negative ones can totally torpedo your profile (and your prospects of getting a response to your Bumble conversation starter):

 “An atheist who’s into insects and feeding crows?
 I can’t wait to introduce her to mom!,” said no guy ever.
-Your profile should highlight all your most attractive, positive traits.
-Don’t hand him a reason to disqualify you right off the bat.
+Guess which way that swipe is going.

-But you definitely don’t want to rely on cliches.
+But you definitely don’t want to rely on clichés.
 The example above tells a unique story, and any guy who reads it will feel like he learned something genuine about you.

 But when your profile sounds like literally any woman could have written it, he’s not as likely to feel that instant connection with you: